 Importance of Security in Serverless Technologies

-Serverless architecture allows a company to focus on the innovative and creative, leaving the tedious routine work to remote overseas experts.
-When outsourcing mundane tasks to remote teams, you can channel your energy towards user experience instead of taking care of infrastructure.
-It gives you creative freedom, lowers the costs, shortens time to market, saves essential resources, and enables scalable platforms.
+Serverless architecture allows a company to focus on innovative and creative, leaving the tedious routine work to remote overseas experts.
+When outsourcing mundane tasks to remote teams, you can channel your energy toward user experience instead of taking care of managed infrastructure.
+It gives you creative freedom, lowers costs, shortens time to market, saves essential resources, and enables scalable platforms.

 What is The Model Of Security in Serverless Architecture?

 Serverless Architecture enforces a brand-new value system — the shared responsibility model.
 Within this concept, the cloud vendor and the developer share the responsibility throughout the entire workflow.